magneum/BloomBot/docs/README.md

 ╚════════════╝

-We won't be responsible for any kind of ban due to this bot.
-WhatsBot was made for fun purpose and to make group management easier.
+We won't be responsible for any kind of ban due to this bot. whatsbot was made for fun purpose and to make group management easier.
 It's your concern if you spam and gets your account banned.
 Also, forks won't be entertained.
 If you fork this repo and edit plugins, it's your concern for further updates.